Top 25 Kelantan Attractions (2023)

 Tumpat

-23. Kite Museum (Muzium Wau)
+28. Kite Museum (Muzium Wau)

 (source: muzium.kelantan.gov.my)

-As one of the many Kelantan attractions constructed to preserve its traditional crafts, a ‘Wau’ museum which also means kite museum was built to educate and showcase the variety of beautiful kite’s from different states.
+As one of the many attractions in Kelantan constructed to preserve its traditional crafts, a ‘Wau’ museum which also means kite museum was built to educate and showcase the variety of beautiful kite’s from different states.
 During your visit here, you will get the opportunity to learn how to make one of them.

-24. Sri Tujuh Beach (Pantai Sri Tujuh)
+29. Sri Tujuh Beach (Pantai Sri Tujuh)

 The name Sri Tujuh Beach comes from the seven bays that were discovered in this area.
 Located in Tumpat, this beach is one of the local’s favourite spots which you can tell as it constantly has many visitors.
 There are also hotels and homestays available in this area if you are looking to stay for a night or two.

-25. Suri Island Floating Market (Pasar Terapung Pulau Suri)
+30. Suri Island Floating Market (Pasar Terapung Pulau Suri)

-Pasar Terapung Pulau Suri (Suri Island Floating Market)
+Suri Island Floating Market

 (source: mdrazali.wordpress.com)